Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 • A hyphen is used to separate two vowels used together in a word when they are the same vowel, eg co-ordination, micro-organism, co-operate.
 Where vowels are different, we do not use a hyphen: it's 'reappointed' not 're-appointed'.

-• We do hyphenate Co-ordinator, Vice-Chancellor and Pro-Vice-Chancellor.
+• Do hyphenate Vice-Chancellor and Pro-Vice-Chancellor.

-• Use unspaced en dashes (–) for number ranges
+• Use unspaced en dashes for number ranges.

-• Use spaced parenthetical en dashes.
+• Use spaced parenthetical em dashes.

 italics